India allows religious festival to go ahead in 'limited' capacity as coronavirus cases surge - KESQ

 “It makes me, as well as crores of devotees across India happy that (Prime Minister Narendra Modi) not only understood the sentiment of the devotees but also initiated consultations which ensured that the great traditions of our land are observed,” Shah tweeted.
 “Congratulations to the people of Odisha.”

 The festival and the court ruling comes as the country struggles to contain the spread of the coronavirus.
-On Monday, India said it had recorded 14,821 new cases in the past day — marking the fifth straight day of more than 12,000 new daily cases.
+On Tuesday, India said it had recorded 14,933 new cases — marking the sixth straight day of more than 12,000 new daily cases.

 Mumbai, the most populous city in the country, has been the hardest hit, making up about a fifth of all cases nationwide.
 Odisha, where the festival will take place, has recorded a total of 5,160 cases, including 14 deaths.